crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 *REMARK: Other discussion will be added to this list in the future.*

 #### Before Submitting An Enhancement Suggestion
 - Check the debugging guide for tips — you might discover that the enhancement is already available.
-Most importantly, check if you're using the latest version of Atom and if you can get the desired behavior by changing Atom's or packages' config settings.
 - Check if there's already a system componenet which provides that enhancement.
 - Determine which project the enhancement should be suggested in.
 - Perform a cursory search to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.